nen-dev/debian-autoinstall/README.md

 _create-custom.sh_    | create new images $IMAGE-mbr.iso,  $IMAGE-efi.iso, $IMAGE.iso
 _mk-bootable-usb.sh_  | you could use this script to create bootable USB

- # HOW to start use it?
+ # How to start use it?
  1) Modify settings.conf
  2) You can modify file pressed.cfg
  modify 345 tasksel tasksel/first multiselect standard line